nedtwigg/blog/2020/changelog/README.md

 ## It's trivial to implement

 There is some disagreement over how to name the digits in `x.y.z`.
-I'm going to use `BREAKING.ADDED.FIXED`.
+I'm going to use `breaking.added.fixed`.
 If you're using the standard [keepachangelog](https://keepachangelog.com/en/1.0.0/) format, it is a trivial computation to turn a changelog into a version bump.

 ```
 ## [Unreleased]